Reapplying to the University as an Undergraduate

 Re-Entry to UVM

-Students who were previously undergraduates working toward a degree and who wish to return to the University of Vermont following a voluntary leave should submit the online Re-entry Application available on the Admissions website..
-The Admissions Office does not readmit former degree students.
+Students who were previously enrolled as undergraduates working toward a degree and who wish to return to the University of Vermont following a voluntary leave (including a medical leave) should submit the online Re-entry Application available on the Admissions website.
+The Admissions Office does not readmit former degree-seeking students.
+Re-entry applications are reviewed by the Assistant Coordinator of Undergraduate Retention and Re-enrollment.

-If a student applies for re-entry following a dismissal or forced leave, they should contact the Student Services team for their major college (i.e. Arts and Sciences, Grossman School of Business, etc.).
+If a student wishes to apply for re-entry following an academic dismissal or forced leave, they should contact the Student Services team for their major college/school (i.e. Arts and Sciences, Grossman School of Business, etc.).

-If a student wishes to return to the University after a suspension, a student should contact the Dean of Students' office to schedule a meeting with the Assistant Dean for Conduct, Policy and Climate.
-You may reach the Assistant Dean by calling (802) 656-3380.
+If a student wishes to return to the University after a conduct suspension, a student should contact the Dean of Students' office to schedule a meeting with the Assistant Dean of Students.
+The Assistant Dean can be reached by calling (802) 656-3380.

-A student wishing to enroll as an undergraduate and has never been admitted as a degree student should visit the Admissions website for more information.
+A student wishing to enroll as an undergraduate who has never been admitted as a degree-seeking student should visit the Admissions website for more information.